-Transmission of material to the ICC
+22 Transmission of material to the ICC

-- (1) Any evidence or other material obtained under this Part of this Act by a person other than the Scottish Ministers, together with any requisite verification, shall be sent to the Scottish Ministers for transmission to the ICC. - (2) Where any evidence or other material is to be transmitted to the ICC, there shall be transmitted- - (a) where the material consists of a document, the original or a copy; and - (b) where the material consists of any other article, the article itself or a photograph or other description of it, as may be necessary to comply with the request of the ICC.
+- (1) Any evidence or other material obtained under this Part of this Act by a person other than the Scottish Ministers, together with any requisite verification, shall be sent to the Scottish Ministers for transmission to the ICC. - (2) Where any evidence or other material is to be transmitted to the ICC, there shall be transmitted- - (a) where the material consists of a document, the original or a copy; and as may be necessary to comply with the request of the ICC.

-Changes to legislation: There are outstanding changes not yet made by the legislation.gov.uk editorial team to International Criminal Court (Scotland) Act 2001.
-Any changes that have already been made by the team appear in the content and are referenced with annotations.
+Changes to legislation: International Criminal Court (Scotland) Act 2001 is up to date with all changes known to be in force on or before 22 July 2016.
+There are changes that may be brought into force at a future date.
+Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)